Biswabal/Data-ANZ-Virtual-Experience-Program/README.md

 Not so strong correlations were found between annual salary and various customer attributes but few interesting points to note are:

 * Male customer's salary tends to increase with age unlike female customers.
-* Female tends spend less and save more as their salary increases unlike male customers.
+* Female tends to spend less and save more as their salary increases unlike male customers.

 **Summary of my findings and recommendation:**